eshansurendra/UART-FPGA/README.md

 ## Project Overview

-The objective of this project was to establish a functional UART communication link between two FPGA boards using the Quartus Prime development platform.
+The objective of this project was to establish a functional UART communication link between two `DE0-Nano FPGA Development Boards` using the Quartus Prime development platform.
 This involved:

 * **Design and Implementation:** Designing and implementing the UART transmitter and receiver modules in SystemVerilog.
 * **Verification and Testing:** Utilizing Quartus Prime and ModelSim to simulate and verify the functionality of the designed UART modules.